Pcniado/DAT1-GUI/README.md

 2. Launch `DAT1-GUI.exe`.
 3. Open supported files using the File menu.

+## Contributions

+If you want to contribute, you're very welcome!

+No contribution is too small.
+If you've found a bug, or have a suggestion, or want to write a guide for other users — feel free to help the way you can.

+Of course, I'd be glad to accept code changes.
+If you can fix a bug, or implement a feature you've always wanted, or write a tool based on the code here, don't hesitate to send a PR or make a fork.

+You can start by looking at the Issues page, where you can create a new one if it's a bug or suggestion, or find one you'd like to help with.

+See Building page for information on how to build the source code on your machine.

 ## Building from Source

 See [BUILDING.md](./BUILDING.md) for instructions on how to build the project.